 - 5$ a month plan or 50$ a year annual plan

-Devoted team is one of biggest features of iCraftGifts.
+A devoted team is one of biggest features of iCraftGifts.
 They do their best to make your presence on their platform as comfortable as possible either you are a seller or a buyer.
-Also their pricing plan is unbelievably affordable, what makes them probably the best “bang for your buck” solution in our list.
-Not to mention beautiful design, great shop-customization possibilities and worldwide currency support.
+Also, their pricing plan is unbelievably affordable, what makes them probably the best “bang for your buck” solution on our list.
+Not to mention beautiful design, great shop-customization possibilities, and worldwide currency support.
 This platform is definitely one of your top candidates if you are looking cheaper alternative for Etsy, even with a smaller range of features.

 - Worldwide presence

 - Store optimization and promotion